bulganonur/PassDepot/FuturePlans.md

 3. Everything stays encrypted in memory and only decrypt entries at user's will
     - Showing everything encrypted is not user friendly at all.
 It will be almost impossible for users to distinguish entries.
-Title and EntryId should shown as plaintext and the rest can be shown as ciphertext.
+Title and EntryId should be shown as plaintext and the rest can be shown as ciphertext.
 Also consider performance overhead.
 With the current setup it may not be possible to decrypt parts of an entry.

 4. Encrypt database file -> [read](https://doc.libsodium.org/secret-key_cryptography/secretstream#file-encryption-example-code)